quackle/quackle/README.md

 Building Quackle:
 -----------------
-Quackle is built and tested with the latest releases of Qt 5.12 and 5.13.
+Quackle runs automated GitHub CI builds on Qt 5.12 and 5.15, so it should work with any Qt version in that range.
 See README.MacOS and README.Windows for platform-specific instructions.
 Generally:

 Clone the repo or download the tarball and untar.
 Use qmake to build quackle.pro and quackleio/quackleio.pro: